-.
-Purpose; Types of Awards; Construction
+1. Purpose; Types of Awards; Construction.

 The purpose of the Employers Holdings, Inc. Amended and Restated Equity and Incentive Plan (the "Plan") is to promote the interests of the Company and its Subsidiaries and the stockholders of the Company by providing officers, employees, non-employee directors, consultants, and independent contractors of the Company and its Subsidiaries with appropriate incentives and rewards to encourage them to enter into and continue in the employ or service of the Company or its Subsidiaries, to acquire a proprietary interest in the long-term success of the Company and to reward the performance of individuals in fulfilling their personal responsibilities for long-range and annual achievements.
-The Plan provides for the grant, in the sole discretion of the Committee, of options (including "incentive stock options") and "nonqualified stock options"), stock appreciation rights, restricted stock, restri cted stock units, stock- or cash-based performance awards, and other stock-based awards.
-The Plan is designed so that Awards granted hereunder intended to comply with such requirements for "performance-based compensation" under Section 162(m) of the Code may comply with such requirements, and the Plan and Awards shall be interpreted in a manner consistent with such requirements.
-Notwithstanding any provision of the Plan, to the extent that any Awards would be subject to Section 409A of the Code and any regulations or guidance promulgated thereunder.
+The Plan provides for the grant, in the sole discretion of the Committee, of options (including "incentive stock options" and "nonqualified stock options"), stock appreciation rights, restricted stock, restricted stock units, stock- or cash-based performance awards, and other stock-based awards.
+The Plan is designed so that Awards granted hereunder intended to comply with the requirements for "performance-based compensation" under Section 162(m) of the Code may comply with such requirements, and the Plan and Awards shall be interpreted in a manner consistent with such requirements.
+Notwithstanding any provision of the Plan, to the extent that any Awards would be subject to Section 409A of the Code, this Plan and the Awards shall be interpreted in a manner consistent with Section 409A of the Code and any regulations or guidance promulgated thereunder.

-2. Definitions
+2. Definitions.